 As soon as your loved one is in a safe place, give our firm a call.
 We can help you file a personal injury claim for the senior citizen’s pain and suffering, emotional distress, mental anguish, lost enjoyment of life, and physical injuries.
 You can file this claim at the same time as an ongoing criminal investigation.
-Retaining an experienced Las Vegas injury attorney can increase your chances of a successful claim.
+Retaining an experienced Las Vegas personal injury attorney can increase your chances of a successful claim.
 We want to help you and your loved one escape from abuse and pursue justice against the offender.
 Call (702) 333-7777 for a free case evaluation today.
 We offer home, nursing home, and hospital visits.